 Dulwich Upper Wood is managed by Urban Ecology as a local nature reserve (LNR), educational facility, research area and a place of recreation, with grant aid from the London Borough of Southwark.
-The wood is open at all times and has a full time warden and interpretative portakabin situated on the site.
+The wood is open at all times and has full-time wardens and interpretative portakabin situated on the site.

 The Woodland Food area at Dulwich Upper Wood LNR originated from ideas to establish an area in the Woodland that firstly demonstrated food growing in shaded areas & secondly assisted in showing where our food comes from.

 Volunteer days and tasks vary according to the site but are mainly on Wednesdays and Thursdays.
 Staff and volunteers maintain the Horniman wildlife garden on one of these days.
-Contact Jim Murphy on 020 8761 6230 for times and details each week.
+Contact Anna Nichols or Michael Williams on 020 8761 6230 for times and details each week.

-The wood is open at all times and has a full time warden and interpretative wooden hut situated on the site.
+The wood is open at all times and has full-time wardens and interpretative wooden hut situated on the site.

 Dulwich Upper Wood can be found at: